o2r-project/erc-spec/docs/dev-guide/index.md

 ### Why not just use plain R?

 It would be possible to rely solely on R for replication.
-For example, the runtime manifest could be a codemeta document, and the runtime environment is created outside of the ERC when needed.
+For example, the runtime manifest could be a [codemeta](https://codemeta.github.io/) document, and the runtime environment is created based on it outside of the ERC when needed, for example by installing R in the required version.
-Alternatively, the packages for preserving a state of dependencies could be used.
+Additionally a package for preserving a state of dependencies could be used, e.g. [packrat](https://rstudio.github.io/packrat/).
+This solution is potentially less storage intensive, because containers replicate an R installation each time.
+Smaller storages might also ease collaboration.

 However, none of these solutions touches the underlying system libraries.
+The complexity of preserving the runtime environment is transferred from the packaging stage to the unpackaging stage, which is unfavourable because that packaging state "everything works", so better control is ensured at that time.
+The burden in a plain R solution shifts from authoring to preservation.

-Even if shipping system binaries within packages is possible (common?), some packages do use system libraries which are not preserved in a plain R approach.
+Even though shipping system binaries within packages is possible (if not common), some packages do use system libraries which are not preserved in a plain R approach.
+Adjusting such packages is not an option.

-Furthermure, none of the solutions for reproducibility are part of "core R", even if they are trustworthy (e.g. MRAN).
+Furthermore, none of the solutions for reproducibility are part of "core R", even if they are trustworthy (e.g. MRAN).
 CRAN does not support installing specific package versions.

 That is why using an abstraction layer outside of R is preferable.